Australia is a continent and an island – in fact it’s the world’s biggest island but the world’s smallest continent!

 - New South Wales

 The largest towns in Australia are nearly all capitals of the various states and territories.
 Sydney, for example, is the capital of New South Wales and Melbourne is the capital of Victoria.
 Canberra is the capital of the Australian Capital Territory as well as being capital for the country as a whole.

 Australia is located in the southern hemisphere which means its seasons are exactly the opposite of those in the northern hemisphere where the United Kingdom is.
 Australians enjoy their summers in December, January and February which is why they often have Christmas dinner on the ‘barbie’!
 Their winter months are June, July and August but there is still plenty of sunshine and their winters are generally mild.

 The first people who arrived in Australia were Aboriginal and Torres Strait Islander peoples.
-But Australia was to be discovered by others too!
-In 1770 the now famous Captain James Cook set off on a voyage of discovery, charting the east coast of Australia in his ship HM Endeavour.
+But Australia was to be discovered by others, too.
+In 1770 the now-famous Captain James Cook set off on a voyage of discovery, charting the east coast of Australia in his ship HM Endeavour.
 He named Eastern Australia ‘New South Wales’.
 In 1788 Britain claimed the first of six colonies.
 On 1 January 1901, the six colonies joined to form the Commonwealth of Australia.
-This means they have the same King or Queen as Britain although they only perform a ceremonial role.
+This means they have the same King or Queen as Britain although the monarch only performs a ceremonial role.
 Australia has a democratic government.

 Every year on 26 January, Australians celebrate Australia Day which marks the anniversary of the 1788 arrival of the First Fleet of British Ships at Port Jackson, New South Wales, where the British flag was raised by Governor Arthur Phillip.